 The Town purchases water from Manatee County for its potable and irrigation supply needs.
-Given rate increases and other demands upon Manatee County for water, Longboat Key has undertaken several studies to examine alternatives for irrigation sources.
-At this time, these studies have not yielded a financially desirable alternative.
+Given rate increases and other demands upon Manatee County for water, Longboat Key has examined alternatives for irrigation sources.
+At this time, this examination has not yielded a financially desirable alternative.
 Water conservation methods have helped to reduce the overall water usage, but no wholesale new source of irrigation water has proven feasible.
 Many of irrigation wells in the Town are declining in yield or water quality.
-Given that reclaimed water is not likely to be as readily available as hoped, the Town will need new sources for irrigation water.
+Given that reclaimed water is not likely to be as readily available as hoped, the Town will need to find or seek new sources of irrigation water.

-Manatee County is actively upgrading its water capacity to meet projected water deficit in the face of substantial new demands for water from population growth.
-However, water capacity projects are focused in areas of growth corridors, rather than the barrier Islands that are considered "at build-out".
+Manatee County is actively upgrading its water capacity to meet a projected water deficit in the face of substantial new demands for water from population growth.
+However, water capacity projects are focused in areas of growth corridors, rather than the barrier islands that are considered at build-out.
 Manatee County has stated that it will continue to enforce and implement water conservation requirements as one of its supply strategies, such as those instigated in 2003.
-Given that the Town is in a contractual relationship with Manatee County, conservation and other issues will continue to be points of discussion between the two jurisdictions.
+Given that the Town is in a contractual relationship with Manatee County, it will need to continue discussion of conservation approaches and other supply issues with the County.